Methane Net symposium.

 Winter 2011.
 Many of the former Institute of Biology staff hold a reunion.
 And how much older we all are: a number of us are approaching retirement and a good few of us are already and some of these still working part-time.
 All who made it are doing well, though illness did sadly prevent one former senior staff member (1982-'88) from attending.
 However it was great to see so many and after a few hours we adjourned for a meal in (ironically for a science secretariat) the South Bank arts complex.
 In addition from catching up, there was some universal sensation at what has happened to the Institute since the turn of the century.
 Prior to that, for the best part of two years, we the senior management effectively ran the Institute in the absence of a General Secretary/Chief Exec, the books were balanced, membership grew to a record level and all was well.
 Move forward 12 years to today and particular concerns raised at the reunion included the on-going decline in Institute membership and the underselling of the 20-22 Queensberry Place, S. Kensington HQ in 2004 for a paltry few million.
 'Paltry few' because despite the subsequent overall decline in London property prices, and notwithstanding the 2008/9 banking crisis, since then No. 20 Queensberry Place alone (half the former HQ) was (2010) on the market by its new owners for an eye-watering £12 million asking price: it looks like the IoB and its members could have lost healthy 7-figure sum!
 Fortunately the IoB has turned a leaf, changed its name (now it is the Society of Biology) and has a new Chief Executive, who is moving its HQ yet again, this time to rented accommodation with the British Ecological Society, and who is clearing out those officers involved with the former 'group think'.
 Hopefully stability if not growth will now ensue, but the Institute/Society of Biology in terms of accommodation, staffing and members size is now (2011) back to where it was in the 1960s.
 And so it goes…

-(Incidentally some who know me for my work for many years science publishing and policy analysis/lobbying with the Institute of Biology and as a Chartered Biologist, have asked me why I occasionally can be found with geologists.
+(Incidentally some, whom have known me for my work for many years science publishing and policy analysis/lobbying with the Institute of Biology and as a Chartered Biologist (well, up until retirement), have asked me why I occasionally can be found with geologists.
 The answer is surprisingly simple.
 While I am by training an environmental scientist, and recently have returned to my postgraduate student day area of interest (the human ecology of energy resource use), I have what is called an Earth systems science approach to biology.
 Here, to properly understand how our biosphere works today, you need to know how the Earth system evolved over time and this is revealed in geological strata.
 Besides, if straddling biology and geology was good enough for Charles Darwin then it is probably good enough for little old me.
 Charles too was a Fellow of the Geological Society.)